|Back||Tsuka-ito & Sageo||Home|

 A NOTE about 'Stingray skin' (aka: Same', Samegawa and: 'The pebbly white stuff under the wrap", Shark, etc).
 The skin of the common Stingray has been used on Japanese Sword handles for a very long time mostly due to its rough texture which when wrapped with 'cord', denies the cord from slipping.
 When 'full wrapped' around the handle (in difference to strips or side panels) makes the Tsuka (handle) considerably stronger and less apt to fail during stressful situations.
 In its natural state, the skin is dirty, smelly and is mostly prized for its extremely rough texture.
 In an effort to make it presentable for commercial use, the outer side of the skin is scrubbed with heavy duty wire brushes in their effort to remove the yuk & guck.

-Sub NOTE: Care should be taken to avoid mistakenly ordering 'tanned' skins, regardless of their color as part of the process, tanned skins are sanded smooth so that the skin can be used for billfolds, boots, motorcycle seats (etc) and because it has been sanded smooth, the tanned skins have lost their ability to serve the function of keeping the handle cord (Tsukaito) from sliding.
+NOTE: Care should be taken to avoid mistakenly ordering 'tanned' skins.
+As part of the process, tanned skins are sanded smooth and dyed a variety of colors so that the skin can be used for making billfolds, boots, motorcycle seats (etc) and because they have been sanded and polished smooth, the tanned skins no longer have the ability to grip the handle cord, and the cord quickly loosens which makes it totally unsuitable for Japanese sword handles.

-TSUNAMI (which is a synthetic Suede fabric) looks and feels very much like regular suede leather.
-The big difference and benefit to the user is that TSUNAMI cord is available in a single continuous piece throughout its entire length and there are no weak ugly 'joints' every foot or two (like Deer aka DOE skin) where pieces are joined together.
-A ninety day comparison test was recently completed in which we provided a loyal customer with two handles (one wrapped with TSUNAMI and the other with Deer (aka DOE), and after the test period in which both handles were used equally, we were all amazed that the TSUNAMI still looked new, it did not curl up on the edges, did not soil quickly or get slick as leather 'suede' is known to do and unlike Deer (aka DOE), it has no 'glue joints'.
-While the test lasted only 3 months, based on the results that were verified, we are here to state that TSUNAMI will outperform natural suede leather (Cow, Water Buffalo, Horse, Pig, Donkey & DOE skin) TEN to ONE in customer satisfaction.
+TSUNAMI is a man made Suede fabric which looks and feels just like suede leather.
+A major benefit to the user is that TSUNAMI cord is available in a single continuous piece throughout its entire length and there are no weak & ugly 'joints' (like those found on Deer or DOE skin.
+A ninety day comparison test was planned (although the results were determined in less than a week) in which we provided several customers with two handles (one wrapped with TSUNAMI and the other with Doe skin, and after the test period in which both handles were used equally, we were all amazed that the TSUNAMI still looked new, it did not curl up on the edges, did not soil quickly or get slick as leather 'suede' does and unlike Deer (aka DOE), it has no joints' where to pieces were joined together.
+While the 90 day test actually only lasted one week, based on the results that were verified, we are here to state that TSUNAMI will outperform any and all natural skin and material (Cow, Horse, Pig, Water Buffalo, Hippo, Donkey or female deer (DOE) skin TEN to ONE in customer satisfaction and it will look better as well.

 FINE LEATHER Our exclusive GENUINE leather cord (TSUKA-ITO) is now fully available.
 Our leather cord is judged to be the finest because it is NON-STRETCH and as a result, it can be tied tightly with the assurance that it will not stretch like a rubber band and loosen as other types of leather will.